Thanksgiving Looks for Grown-ass Women

 What Does It Mean For an Outfit to Be Appropriate to a Situation?

 What does it mean for an outfit to be appropriate to a situation?
-I'm not talking about dress codes and formality, I am talking about function.
+I'm not talking about dress codes and formalityโI'm talking about function.
 A functional outfit will increase the comfort and joy quotient of Thanksgiving or any other occasion this season.

 Do you get hot easily, especially in crowds or with relatives?
-Then my friend, that before style or figure flattery or impressing your snobby cousin takes priority when picking out a Thanksgiving look.
-Don't set yourself up, grown women know confidence comes with being comfortable… and you will not be comfortable in that angora sweater.
+Then, my friend, remember that style, figure, flattery, or impressing your snobby cousin should not take priority when picking out a Thanksgiving look.
+Don't set yourself upโgrown women know confidence comes with being comfortable… and you will not be comfortable in that angora sweater.

 Do your feet get fussy?
 Take care of the hardest working part of your body, especially on a holiday.
 Get yourself some comfy holiday shoes.
 No, I am not saying switch from heels to flats but consider a comfy holiday shoe.
 Think an elevated version of a slipper, a velvet mule or loafer, or even a fresh pair of your favorite comfort shoes, kept just for special occasions, maybe even decked out with some crystals (search YouTube “how to embellish sneakers with crystals,” and you'll find lots of tutorials).